 It is bred to be a pet or a show bunny, so it does not need the outdoor habitat of our meat rabbits or wild rabbits.
 It will thrive more indoors where it can be near you and safe from predators that don’t know it’s a breed of domestic rabbit.

-Summary of Lionhead Rabbit
+Summary of the Lionhead Rabbit

-- Is a Lionhead rabbit right for you and your family?
-Here are the things to consider when making your decision.
+Is a Lionhead rabbit right for you and your family?
+Here are the things to consider when making your decision:

 - They are friendly, affectionate, and calm.